mongodb/docs/source/includes/api/list-tables/restore-job-create-response-documents.rst

        Only present if ``delivery.methodName" : "AUTOMATED_RESTORE"``.

-   * - delivery.targetDirectory
-     - string
-     - Target directory to which the data should be written for an :abbr:`SCP (secure copy)` restore.

-       Only present if ``"delivery.methodName" : "SCP"``.

    * - delivery.targetGroupId
      - string
      - Unique identifier of the project that contains the destination